Lewis Barker (Australian Army officer): Military career

 Barker returned to Australia, and was made director of artillery.
 In 1942, he took command of I Corps' artillery.
 Barker soon assumed command of the artillery of the 7th Division, New Guinea Force and I Corps.
-He was then in charge of the artillery of the First Army, and was appointed a Commander of the Order of the British Empire.
-Barker next took command of the 4th Military District, retiring from the army 12 March 1949.
-Barker died on 13 December 1981.
+He was then in charge of the artillery of the First Army, and was appointed a Commander of the Order of the British Empire in December 1943.
+Barker next took command of the 4th Military District, retiring from the army on 12 March 1949.

+Barker died at the age of 86 on 13 December 1981.